perwin/pyimfit/docs/overview.md

 #### Image-description parameters, statistical models and fit statistics

-When calling the `loadData` method, you can tell the `Imfit` object useful things about the data image:
-A/D gain, read noise, any constant background value that was previously subtracted from the data image, etc.

 When calling the `loadData` method, you can tell the `Imfit` object about the statistical model you want to use: what the assumed uncertainties are for the data values, and what "fit statistic" is to be minimized during the fitting process.

-   * Chi^2 with data-based errors (default): the default is a standard chi^2 approach using per-pixel Gaussian errors, with the assumption that the errors (sigma values) are the square root of the data values.
+   * &chi;<sup>2</sup> with data-based errors (default): the default is a standard &chi;<sup>2</sup> approach using per-pixel Gaussian errors, with the assumption that the errors (sigma values) are the square root of the data values.

-   * Chi^2 with model-based errors: Alternately, you can specify *model-based* errors, where the sigma values are the square root of the *model* values (these are automatically recomputed for every iteration of the fitting process).
+   * &chi;<sup>2</sup> with model-based errors: Alternately, you can specify *model-based* errors, where the sigma values are the square root of the *model* values (these are automatically recomputed for every iteration of the fitting process).

-   * Chi^2 with user-supplied errors: You can also supply a noise/error array which is the same size as the data array and holds per-pixel sigma values precomputed in some fashion (e.g., from an image-reduction pipeline).
+   * &chi;<sup>2</sup> with user-supplied errors: You can also supply a noise/error array which is the same size as the data array and holds per-pixel sigma or variance values precomputed in some fashion (e.g., from an image-reduction pipeline).

-   * Poisson-based: Finally, you can specify that individual pixel errors come from the model using a true Poisson model (rather than the Gaussian approximation to Poisson statistics that's used in the chi^2 approaches).
-This is particularly apt when individual data values are low.
+   * Poisson-based ("Poisson Maximum-Likelihood-Ratio"): Finally, you can specify that individual pixel errors come from the model using a true Poisson model (rather than the Gaussian approximation to Poisson statistics that's used in the &chi;<sup>2</sup> approaches).
+This is particularly apt when individual data pixel values are low.

 You can also tell the `Imfit` object useful things about the data values: what A/D gain conversion was applied, any Gaussian read noise, any constant background value that was previously subtracted from the